Introduction to Total Productive Maintenance (TPM)

 What is Total Productive Maintenance (TPM)?

 Total Productive Maintenance (TPM) is a proactive management philosophy that involves all employees in maintaining and improving equipment performance.
-Its goal is to eliminate defects, breakdowns, and accidents by focusing on preventive maintenance and continuous improvement.
+Its goal is to eliminate defects, breakdowns, and accidents by focusing on preventive maintenance and

-TPM, which means total productive maintenance, is a comprehensive approach to maintenance that aims to maximize the effectiveness of production equipment.
+A total productive maintenance program improves productivity by focusing on equipment and the people who use it.
+Rather than leaving maintenance to a specialized team, TPM distributes the responsibility of routine tasks like inspections, cleaning, and basic upkeep to plant workers and machine operators.
+This shared responsibility helps minimize defects, boost uptime, and extend asset lifecycles.TPM is a comprehensive approach to maintenance that aims to maximize the effectiveness of production equipment.
 Instead of waiting until equipment breaks down to perform repairs, TPM emphasizes a proactive maintenance approach.

-With a TPM strategy, every team member becomes thoroughly familiar with their machine and how it works.
+With a TPM program, every team member becomes thoroughly familiar with their machine and how it works.
 If a machine has a problem, the people who work with it daily are empowered to notice and take action.
 Either they will fix the problem themselves or notify the proper person so the issue can be addressed as quickly as possible.

 Total productive maintenance succeeds when everyone is involved and committed, but it also depends on clear processes and shared standards across the organization.